Skip to main content

 The discourse surrounding employer wellness programs often centers on a paradigm of benign data collection for the betterment of employee health.
 This perspective, however, fails to fully account for the sophisticated mechanisms of data analysis and the economic incentives that drive the wellness industry.

-A deeper, more critical examination reveals a landscape where the of “anonymized” data is not just a theoretical possibility, but a demonstrated reality, and where the legal frameworks designed to protect employees have significant and exploitable limitations.
+A deeper, more critical examination reveals a landscape where the re-identification of “anonymized” data is not just a theoretical possibility, but a demonstrated reality, and where the legal frameworks designed to protect employees have significant and exploitable limitations.

 The process of de-identification, often presented as a foolproof method of protecting privacy, is a prime example of this disconnect.
 While direct identifiers such as names and social security numbers are removed, a wealth of quasi-identifiers remain, including dates of birth, zip codes, and dates of medical service.